Noor-kanwal/odion-rock-paper-scissor-game/README.md

 The Odin's Rock-Paper-Scissor-Game
-Rock, Paper, Scissors console game demonstrating JS Foundations knowledge from The Odin Project
+Its a console game demonstrating JS Foundations knowledge from The Odin Project.